AlirezaRoshanzamir/continuous-delivery-course/README.md

 # Continuous Delivery Course
 This repository contains the artifacts (presentations, examples, ...) that are used for the course.
 Each session's details exist in the corresponding directory.

+## Demo
+Please refer to the official course page and the presentation slides for each session at https://alirezaroshanzamir.github.io/continuous-delivery-course/.

 ## Installation and Usage

 ### Presentations